Firewolf1337/ytMusicLoader/README.md

 ### Run a download:
 Either run - ```py .\download.py -l https://music.youtube.com/playlist?list=XXXXXX -f mp3```
 or put the link in the playlists.txt and just run ```py .\download.py```
+Format can be as is [none], mp3 or flac.
 **_For multiple link downloads put the links behind```.\download.py -l``` seperated by a whitespace and surroundet by quotes or put every link in a new line in the playlists.txt._**

 ```